=Testing Textile Fabrics.= This is an age of adulteration, and next to

 good material and workmanship.
 Before the fabrics are accepted they

-are examined carefully by certain tests to see if they meet the
+ed carefully by certain tests to see if they meet the

 requirements.
 Wholesale and retail merchants insist on various